 Nix-TB is a pivotal trial that tests an all-oral XDR-TB drug regimen, known as BPaL, consisting of bedaquiline, pretomanid, and linezolid.
 Nix-TB enrolled participants at XDR-TB at sites in South Africa.
 It included patients as young as 14 and those who are co-infected with HIV with a CD4 count of 50 or higher.
 Nix-TB is an open-label trial that enabled participants to be assessed at regular intervals with the aim of being cured in six to nine months.
 After completing treatment, participants are monitored for two years to ensure they do not relapse.
 Nix-TB is a partnership between TB Alliance, the sponsor of the trial; Janssen Pharmaceuticals, the discoverer of bedaquiline; and the sites where the study is being conducted.

 About the New Treatment(s)

-The Nix-TB regimen consists of bedaquiline, which received conditional regulatory approval in several high-TB disease burden countries; the novel antibacterial drug compound pretomanid, which is being tested in multiple clinical trials for TB; and linezolid, an oxazolidinone that has been used off-label to treat TB.
-This combination is predicted to be able to cure XDR-TB in six to nine months.
+BPaL consists of bedaquiline, which received conditional regulatory approval in several high-TB disease burden countries; the novel antibacterial drug compound pretomanid, which is being tested in multiple clinical trials for TB; and linezolid, an oxazolidinone that has been used off-label to treat TB.
+More information about pretomanid and BPaL can be found here.